HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-cl/README.md

 - `8083`: Service Activator native UI (primary closed-loop node)
 - `8084`: Service Activator native UI (additional closed-loop node)
 - `162` (UDP): SNMP adapter

-In order to guarantee services are started in the right order, this compose file makes use of the health check feature.
-This was added in compose file format 2.1 but has not made it into 3.x so this is the cause we are sticking with 2.x, with version 2.4 being the latest at the time of this writing.
-All official Service Director Docker images support health check, and for the database container we are defining one directly on the compose file.
-If you provide your own database image you need to make sure it supports health check properly or otherwise define a health check in the compose file as well so as to avoid starting provisioning containers before the database is ready to accept connections.
-If you are using an external database, you may remove the `db` service and adjust `SDCONF_activator_db_`-prefixed variables as appropriate, also you need to make sure that your database is ready to accept connections before bringing the compose up.

 The example includes configuration of bind mounts for accessing logs from the host machine.
 In order to avoid trouble with permissions if you are running `docker-compose` as a non-root user (containers run as root), you may want to create log directories beforehand and adjust permissions for them: